aybehrouz/argennon/README.md

   OO design pattern.

 - The Argennon Virtual Machine is a cloud based virtual machine and uses trust-less zero knowledge database servers as its persistence layer.
-By using a smart clustering algorithm the AVM is able to keep the network usage manageable.
+At the same time, by using a smart clustering algorithm the AVM is able to keep the network usage manageable.

 - Argennon uses a hybrid POS consensus protocol.
 A democratically elected committee of trusted delegates is responsible for minting new blocks and each block is validated by a large committee of normal validators.
 Every Argennon user is a member of at least one committee of validators.
 Thanks to the cloud based design of the AVM, transaction validation does not require a large storage space for storing the state of the Argennon blockchain.
-This way being a validator does not require huge computational resources and everyone with an Argennon wallet can participate in the Argennon consensus protocol.
+This way, being a validator does not require huge computational resources and everyone with an Argennon wallet can participate in the Argennon consensus protocol.
 This makes Argennon a truly democratic and decentralized blockchain.